 We believe that innovation is an important element to gaining market acceptance of our products and strengthening our market position.
-During the first quarter of 2024, we secured new automotive business awards totaling \$530 million.
+During the ~~first~~ second quarter of 2024, we secured ~~automotive~~ new ~~automotive~~ business awards totaling ~~\$530 million~~ \$660 million.
 Automotive new business awards represent the aggregate projected lifetime revenue of new awards provided by our customers to Gentherm in the applicable period, with the value based on the price and volume projections received from each customer as of the award date.
 Although automotive new business awards are not firm customer orders, we believe that automotive new business awards are an indicator of future revenue.
-Automotive new business awards are not projections of revenue or future business as of March 31, 2024, the date of this Report or any other date.
+Automotive new business awards are not projections of revenue or future business as of March 31, 2024 June 30, 2024, the date of this Report or any other date.
 Customer projections regularly change over time, and we do not update our calculation of any automotive new business award after the date initially communicated.
-Automotive new business awards in the first quarter 2024 also do not reflect, in particular, the impact of macroeconomic and geopolitical challenges on future business.
+Automotive new business awards in the first second quarter 2024 also do not reflect, in particular, the impact of macroeconomic and geopolitical challenges on future business.
 Revenues resulting from automotive new business awards also are subject to additional risks and uncertainties that are included in this Report or incorporated by reference in "Forward-Looking Statements" above.